XingyiFang/0.Web-application-with-Geoserver/README.md

-# Han_GIS_GUY
-simple web mapping application from scratch by using geoserver
+# simple web mapping application from scratch by using geoserver

 1. Install geoserver, PostgreSQL/PostGIS
 2. Go to your "GeoServer/data_dir/www" directory